 Dr Tina Habota is an experienced clinical psychologist who offers short- and long-term psychotherapy to individuals 16 years and over.
 Tina is internationally registered as a clinical psychologist in Australia and the UK.
 She completed her clinical training and PhD in psychology in Melbourne, Australia.
 Tina has a strong interest in research and has maintained an active research and academic role alongside her clinical work.
-Currently, in addition to clinical practice, Tina holds a full-time academic post as Research Fellow with the University of Aberdeen.
+Currently, in addition to clinical practice, Tina holds a full-time academic post as Research Fellow and Honorary Lecturer with the University of Aberdeen.

 Tina has training and experience in several core psychological modalities, including psychoanalytic, cognitive-behavioural therapy, dialectical-behavioural therapy, and mindfulness.
 Irrespective of the theoretical framework used, therapeutic goals and needs are developed and worked on, collaboratively, in the therapy relationship.
 Therapy could be short-term and focused on symptom management, or long-term and focused on developing a deeper level of understanding of the self.
 Tina uses an integration of therapeutic models as a way of providing tailored intervention that is based on each person's individual needs and goals.